Fueredoriku/Tacticool/README.md

 Trello: https://trello.com/invite/b/KnJ83SPl/81b2286a3553386e2e54ca448829ca9d/tdt4240group15

+Run the server with java 17: https://adoptium.net/
+Run the client with the java SDK bundled with android studio

 To run server:
 1. Connect to the NTNU network either physically or with a vpn
 2. Load project and make sure the project is recognised as gradle project